lovethisgame/drop/docs/guide.md

 ### The appname/model directory

 Model layer is at heart of every application as it defines Domain Objects and Domain API and can be found in [appname/model](../drop-as3-example/src/main/flex/example/model) directory.
 Framework allows to follow various practices to define the Model, for instance applying a Domain Driven Development approach, but in core manages the two types of classes:
-* **data access objects** - these are services, proxies, data stubs, remote endpoints etc. that provide a data feed for the application to present or means to control and modify the application data.
+* **data access objects** - found in [appname/model/services](../drop-as3-example/src/main/flex/example/model/services), these are services, proxies, data stubs, remote endpoints etc. that provide a data feed for the application to present or means to control and modify the application data.
 Drop provides `Service` and `Proxy` basic Actor classes to represent those.
-* **data transfer objects** - these are value objects and entities that represent the Domain.
+* **data transfer objects** - found in [appname/model/vos](../drop-as3-example/src/main/flex/example/model/vos), these are value objects and entities that represent the Domain.

-Data access objects are stored in [appname/model/services](../drop-as3-example/src/main/flex/example/model/services) package, whereas data transfer objects are kept in [appname/model/vos](../drop-as3-example/src/main/flex/example/model/vos), i.e. Value Objects package.

-[WeatherService.as](../drop-as3-example/src/main/flex/example/model/service/WeatherService.as) is a Service example, and [Weather.as](../drop-as3-example/src/main/flex/example/model/vos/Weather.as) is a Value Object.

 No application business or presentation logic should be handled within the Model layer.
 Controllers and Mediators should be used instead.

+[WeatherService.as](../drop-as3-example/src/main/flex/example/model/services/WeatherService.as) is a Service example, and [Weather.as](../drop-as3-example/src/main/flex/example/model/vos/Weather.as) is a Value Object.

 > **tip:** Services and Proxies may use direct response mechanics via IOn interface or indirect notification broadcasting via IOn interface, whichever preferred and consistent with an approach chosen by development team.